Lead Water Safety | The City of Lakewood, Ohio

 As a standard practice the USEPA recommends the following actions to reduce possible lead exposure in drinking water.
 In some situations, a water system repair/replacement may temporarily increase lead levels in water and/or cause discoloration.

-• FLUSH-Before drinking, flush your home’s pipes by running the tap for 30 seconds to 3 minutes, taking a shower, doing laundry, or doing a load of dishes.
+• FLUSH-Before drinking, flush your home’s pipes by running the tap for 5-30 minutes.

 • CLEAN: Regularly clean your faucet’s screen (also known as an aerator).
 Click here to learn how to clean aerators.